 Ascertain that all necessary anesthetic agents, required drugs, sterile surgical instruments, and equipment items are on hand prior to beginning a procedure.
 Provisions for monitoring and documenting anesthesia are required.
 Monitoring includes checks of anesthetic depth, cardiopulmonary function, and assessment of clinical signs and conditions.

-Postoperative monitoring of animals is the investigator’s responsibility.
+Postoperative monitoring of animals is the investigator's responsibility.
 The investigator must make arrangements to have continuous monitoring of the patient until extubated (swallowing reflex present).
 Thereafter, frequent monitoring and documentation must be made to assess recovery.
-Investigators may contract with the LAF veterinary staff for the provision of postoperative monitoring/care.
-In these cases, the LAF veterinary staff will provide the monitoring and any necessary treatments for the animals.
+Investigators may contract with the CCR veterinary staff for the provision of postoperative monitoring/care.
+In these cases, the CCR veterinary staff will provide the monitoring and any necessary treatments for the animals.
 These services must be scheduled in advance to avoid charges for emergency veterinary care.

 The investigative staff must maintain complete documentation of post-procedural analgesics, antibiotics, and nursing care (Form).
 Particular attention should be given to thermoregulation (body temperature), cardiovascular and respiratory function (heart rate, respiratory rate, capillary refill time, pulse quality), and post-operative pain or discomfort during the recovery period.
 Other considerations include the need for fluid therapy based on hydration status/urine production, the need for analgesics, and wound care.
 All medications administered (antibiotics, analgesics, fluid therapy) should be documented and records maintained with the animal.

 Copies of each animal's Anesthesia Record and Surgical Record Sheet must be returned to the CCR office following the post-surgical care period so they may be placed into the animal's permanent health record maintained by the CCR.